moneybutton/docs/docs/mb-invisible-money-button.md

 const imb = new moneyButton.IMB(config)
 ```

 Usually `permission` and `onNewPermissionGranted` are used together.
 Using these
-attributes you can accomplish a pretty good state full experience with IMB.
+attributes you can save and load the permission token easily.

 When a user grants permission to an app to spend up to certain amount of money,
 a permission token is created.
 That token only works for that user in the
 context of that app.
+The token cannot be used with a different `clientIdentifer`
+or a different domain.
 That’s why the app can safely save the token.
 If the app
-saves the token in its backend, and retrieve it every time the user logs in, the
+saves the token in its backend, and retrieves it every time the user logs in,
-user can keep using the same permission they granted the first time and it
+the user can keep using the same permissions they granted the first time, and
-doesn’t have to authorize the same app again.
+they don't have to authorize the same app again.

 ## swipe